Le Clarence: An indulgent trip to Paris for lunch

 While the location, history and wine were all incomparable, these details mean nothing if the food doesn’t live up to expectations.
 Fortunately it did, writes Molly Codyre

 As we emerge from Covid, it seems our desire for extravagance has increased tenfold.
 Post-work pub trips that see you stay until the last bell are no longer limited to Fridays and Saturdays.
-Monday is more likely to see you jetting back from some far flung European destination after a whirlwind weekend than it will a gym session.
+Monday is more likely to see you jetting back from some far-flung European destination after a whirlwind weekend than it will a gym session.
 Normal life, in all its gluttonous glory, is back, and I, for one, will be putting the term “roaring twenties” to the test.
 Is there anything more indulgent, more madly naughty, than taking the Eurostar to Paris for lunch?
 We might be leaving the EU, but that doesn’t mean we can’t make use of our proximity to the continent and the cornucopia of adventures it has to offer.

 The first time I went to Paris I thought I was going to hate it.
 I expected to be scoffed at for my rudimentary French, get lost in its impossible-to-navigate streets and be disappointed when it didn’t live up to expectations.
 Instead, I was greeted with the real thing: a city that romanticises all who visit it for a reason.
 It can feel like a caricature of itself at times, but that’s part of the charm – the odd sensation of feeling like you could be strolling through a movie set or a dream.

 Paris is peppered with incredible dining institutions.
 It is arguably the home of haute cuisine and for many years acted as the culinary hub of Europe, if not the world.
-While these days some of the most exciting dining experiences in the city are a little more off grid, turning their backs on the type of cooking that the city is famed for, sometimes it’s nice to indulge in old world glamour for a bit.
+While these days some of the most exciting dining experiences in the city are a little more off grid, turning their backs on the type of cooking that the city is famed for, sometimes it’s nice to indulge in old-world glamour for a bit.
 If there is anywhere to do that, it’s Le Clarence.

 When I was invited to try this two-Michelin star spot, I wondered if it was perhaps a little off-brand.
 What does this Kiwi think she’s doing going to Paris for lunch?
-But my post-pandemic pursuit of experience encouraged me to say yes, and boy am I glad I did.
-Located in a Parisian townhouse, Le Clarence is owned by Clarence Dillon, the wine dynasty helmed by Prince Robert of Luxembourg.
+But my post-pandemic pursuit of experience encouraged me to say yes, and boy, am I glad I did.
+Located in a Parisian townhouse, Le Clarence is owned by Domaine Clarence Dillon, the wine dynasty helmed by Prince Robert of Luxembourg.
 As a result, the restaurant is as focused on the wine as it is the food.
 To the right of the entrance sits La Cave du Châteaux, a truly grandiose wine and spirits store that includes two levels of subterranean wine cellars.
 If you ever need a reminder of the money that can be tied up in viticulture, simply take a quick trip here.

 While the location, the history and the wine were all incomparable, these details can just be smoke and mirrors if the food ultimately doesn’t live up to the grandeur of its surroundings.
 Here, however, it does this and then some.
 Pelé cooks in a distinctly French manner, but refutes any possibility of labelling the food stuffy or formulaic by utilising intriguing, often modern, and international ingredients.
 Squid ink risotto was made with barley rather than rice, and topped with XO sauce and hazelnuts, creating a riotous battle of textures that is given a punchy elevation courtesy of the subtle spice and concentrated fishiness of the XO.